Kaldur'ahm: Brightest Day

 Aquaman gets Jackson and his foster father to safety where everything is explained to them.
 The chest is opened, which activates a map.
 Using the map, the two discover a sealed chest that only Jackson can open.
-Once the chest is opened, Jackson is shown a recording from Mera, who explains that his father and mother had been kidnapped and tortured by the people of Xebel (an extradimensional Atlantean penal colony) while exploring the Bermuda Triangle, where the gateway to the colony is located.
+Once the chest is opened, Jackson is shown a recording from Mera, who explains that his father and mother had been kidnapped and tortured by the people of Xebel while exploring the Bermuda Triangle, where the gateway to the colony is located.
 Xebel's king had ordered that the child, the first "outsider" born there in centuries, be experimented on to serve as a key that would finally free them from their exile.
 Fearing for the child's safety, Mera had stolen the infant and brought him to the surface world, where she subsequently gave him to the foster family that ended up raising him.
 She also reveals his true name; Kaldur'ahm.
 Once the recording is over, Jackson discovers several items which Mera had left for him, notably a soldier's uniform from Xebel and a pair of "Water Bearers", metallic constructs that help him control his water-manipulation abilities.

-Aquaman and Jackson ultimately end up in Miami, Florida, where Black Manta and Siren are leading an army of warriors from Xebel in a full-scale invasion.
+Aquaman and Jackson end up in Miami, Florida, which Black Manta and are invading.
 Jackson successfully uses his waterbearers to create blades, which he uses to fight off the attacking troops, and even briefly holds his own in a duel with Siren.
 After Black Manta severs Aquaman's right hand, Jackson attacks his father and berates him for siding with the people who killed his own wife, only for Black Manta to throw Jackson to the ground and coldly states that both he and his mother mean nothing to him.
-Just as Black Manta is about to impale his son with one of his blades, Mera arrives with Aquagirl, who saves Jackson by kicking his father square in the face.
-After using his bio-electrical abilities to cauterize Aquaman's wound, Jackson and Mera are able to work together to seal Black Manta, Siren, and the rest of the invaders away in the Bermuda Triangle.
-As the heroes celebrate, Jackson is shown to begin harboring a crush on Aquagirl.
+As Black Manta is about to impale his son with one of his blades, Mera arrives with Aquagirl, who saves Jackson by kicking his father in the face.
+After using his bio-electrical abilities to cauterize Aquaman's wound, Jackson and Mera seal Black Manta, Siren, and the rest of the invaders in the Bermuda Triangle.
+As the heroes celebrate, Jackson is shown to have a crush on Aquagirl.
 Afterwards, Mera tells Aquaman that Jackson wants to continue his training.
 Aquaman informs her that he has already contacted the Titans.

 Teen Titans: Team Building

-After Damian Wayne joins the Teen Titans, a vision of Jackson arriving at Titans Tower and confronting Superboy, Wonder Girl, Beast Boy and Kid Flash is shown as part of a collage of future events that will affect the team.
+After Damian Wayne joins the Teen Titans, a vision of Jackson arriving at Titans Tower and confronting Superboy, Wonder Girl, Beast Boy, and Kid Flash is shown as part of a collage of future events that will affect the team.

 Rebirth

-In the DC Rebirth timeline, the Jackson Hyde version of the character is reintroduced as a gay teenager, and visually looks more like his Young Justice counterpart.
-It is mentioned that he displays a near superhuman talent for swimming.
-Aqualad joined the Teen Titans after the team encounters him while exploring the San Francisco Bay for a mission.
+It is mentioned that he displays a near-superhuman talent for swimming.
+Aqualad joined the Teen Titans after the team encountered him while exploring the San Francisco Bay for a mission.